ErikBjare/gptme/README.md

 </p>

-📜 Interact with an LLM assistant directly in your terminal in a Chat-style interface.
-With tools so the assistant can run shell commands, execute code, read/write files, and more, enabling them to assist in all kinds of development and terminal-based work.
+📜 Personal AI assistant in your terminal, with tools so it can:<br>Use the terminal, run code, edit files, browse the web, use vision, and much more;<br>Assists in all kinds of knowledge-work, especially programming, from a simple but powerful CLI.

-A local alternative to ChatGPT's "Code Interpreter" that is not constrained by lack of software, internet access, timeouts, or privacy concerns (if local models are used).
+An unconstrained local alternative to ChatGPT's "Code Interpreter".<br>Not limited by lack of software, internet access, timeouts, or privacy concerns (if using local models).

 ## 📚 Table of Contents